JOUR 2330. INTRODUCTION TO JOURNALISM. 3 Hours. (TCCN = COMM 2302)

 Basic theory and techniques of photojournalism; introduction to electronic digital photography and editing; professional, technical, and aesthetic values.
-Prerequisite: COMM 2311 previously listed as JOUR 1345 and JOUR 2330 with grade of C or higher.
+Prerequisite: A grade of C or better in both COMM 2311 and JOUR 2330.

 JOUR 2346.
 REPORTING.
 3 Hours.
 (TCCN = COMM 2310)

 Complex journalistic stories with emphasis on ethics, researching, interviewing, and writing of general news stories, news features, and specialized stories.
-Prerequisite: PREL majors and PREL intended: COMM 2311 (previously listed as JOUR 1345) with a grade of C or better.
-JOUR majors and JOUR intended: COMM 2311 (previously listed as JOUR 1345) and JOUR 2330 both with a grade of C or better.
+Prerequisite: COMM 2311 with a grade of C or better.
+JOUR majors and JOUR intended: COMM 2311 and JOUR 2330 both with a grade of C or better.

 JOUR 3330.
 DATA JOURNALISM.
 3 Hours.

 Use of data management skills and software to report stories, using journalistic principles and writing style as well as visualization.
 Prerequisite: JOUR 2346 with a C or better.